Foreign travel advice

 Travelling to El Salvador, Guatemala and Nicaragua

-Under the Central America Border Control Agreement (also known as CA-4), you can travel between El Salvador, Guatemala, Honduras and Nicaragua for up to 90 days without a visa.
+Under the Central America Border Control Agreement (also known as CA-4), visitors can travel between El Salvador, Guatemala, Honduras and Nicaragua for up to 90 days.
+However, from 15 August British nationals are required to have a visa, check with the Honduran Embassy in London for information on how this CA-4 agreement would be applied to you.

 The 90-day period starts when you enter any of these countries and does not restart when you cross borders.
 You’ll have to go through immigration checks at borders.
 If you’re expelled from one of these countries, you’re also excluded from the other 3.